Oris Mays

-Reverend Oris Mays (1935-April 21, 1996) was an American preacher, gospel singer and songwriter.
+Reverend Oris Lee Mays (April 7, 1935 – April 21, 1996) was an American preacher, gospel singer and songwriter.

 Born in Lambert, Mississippi, he came to Memphis, Tennessee as a teen and graduated from Melrose High School.
 He studied theology at J. L. Campbell School of Religion and Brewster Seminary.

 Mays was pastor of the Boston Baptist Church in Memphis from 1960 to his death.